semantic-release/github/README.md

 | `failTitle`           | The title of the issue created when a release fails.                                                                                                         | `The automated release is failing 🚨`                                                                                                                |
 | `labels`              | The [labels](https://help.github.com/articles/about-labels) to add to the issue created when a release fails.                                                | `['semantic-release']`                                                                                                                               |
 | `assignees`           | The [assignees](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users) to add to the issue created when a release fails. | -                                                                                                                                                    |

-**Note**: If you use a [shareable configuration](https://github.com/semantic-release/semantic-release/blob/caribou/docs/usage/shareable-configurations.md#shareable-configurations) that defines one of these options you can set it to `false` in your [**semantic-release** configuration](https://github.com/semantic-release/semantic-release/blob/caribou/docs/usage/configuration.md#configuration) in order to use the default value.

 #### proxy